 When it comes to areas of natural beauty in Ireland, anyone who visits is utterly spoiled for choice.
-Around every corner of Ireland, you will be astounded by the shear beauty of the landscape.
+Around every corner of Ireland, you will be astounded by the sheer beauty of the landscape.
 It is no wonder Ireland is one of the most popular destinations around the world when it comes to natural beauty.
-Here are some of the amazing wonders of Ireland you must not miss during your visit to the Emerald Isle.
+Here are some of the amazing natural wonders of Ireland you must not miss during your visit to the Emerald Isle.

 *This post contains affiliate links, which may include Amazon affiliate links.
 To read more about affiliate links, please visit my Disclosure Policy page.

 The Natural Wonders of Ireland to Add to Your Bucket List

 Some people often talk about the 7 wonders of Ireland including places such as the Giant’s Causeway, the Rock of Cashel and the River Shannon but there is more to Ireland than just 7 natural wonders.
 If you are going to travel Ireland, you will be spoiled for choice when it comes to beauty and nature.
 Below you will find what we think are the most amazing natural wonders to be found in Ireland that you simply must not miss when visiting this beautiful island.

 Ireland map denoting the Ireland natural wonders you must not miss.

 One of the best natural wonders in Ireland snakes through the landscape from County Cavan to County Limerick and is also the longest river in Ireland.
 The River Shannon stretches for 360km or 224 miles, starting from the Shannon Pot in County Cavan, and eventually draining into the Shannon River basin, which in turn empties into the Atlantic Ocean.

 It divides the west of Ireland, the province of Connaught, from the east and south and was named after a Celtic goddess, Sionna, who was the granddaughter of Lir.